1oannis/homepage/README.md

 ### Deploy the DEV Server

-You can develop easily on you local machine by using the built-in dev server.
+You can develop easily on your local machine by using the built-in dev server.

 ```PowerShell
 pnpm dev